MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 ### Initiate actions from messages

 In addition to initiating actions from the compose message area, you can also use your messaging extension to initiate an action from a message.
-This allows you to send the message contents to your bot for processing and optionally reply to that message with a response using the method described in [Responding to submit](#responding-to-submit).
+It allows you to send the message contents to your bot for processing and optionally reply to that message with a response using the method which is described in [Responding to submit](#responding-to-submit).
 The response will be inserted as a reply to the message that your users can edit before submitting.
 Your users can access messaging extension from the overflow `...` menu and then selecting `Take action` as in the following image:

 ![Example of initiating an action from a message](~/assets/images/compose-extensions/messageextensions_messageaction.png)